 Chris was born in Providence, Rhode Island and has played for several teams throughout his career (as a catcher) including the Colorado Rockies, Los Angeles, Seattle Mariners and Arizona Diamondbacks.
 Vernon was born in Shreveport Louisiana but raised in Arlington, Texas and played (as a center fielder) for the Toronto Blue Jays, the Los Angeles Angels for a short stint (where he met Chris) and the New York Yankees before retiring in 2013.

 The wine is named from taking the first initial of each of their children’s names – Jayce, Ashlyn, Christian and Kylie.
 Ashlyn and Kylie are Chris’s children.
-Today there are four partners involved including Steve Distler (also owner of Arnyca Cellars and formerly a co-owner of Carpe Diem Wine Bar in Napa).
+As of our latest up update to this review, there are four partners involved including Steve Distler (also owner of Arnyca Cellars and formerly a co-owner of Carpe Diem Wine Bar in Napa).
 Steve is the only one to live in Napa Valley.

-The partners purchased a beautiful piece of property high on the slopes of Atlas Peak as an investment; today they source some of the grapes from their property for the JACK Wines.
+The partners purchased a beautiful piece of property high on the slopes of Atlas Peak as an investment; for several years some of the grapes from their property were used in the JACK Wines.
 These vineyards boast arguably one of Napa Valley’s best views to the east from this appellation.
 On a clear winter or spring day one can easily see the snowcapped Sierra Nevada mountains far in the distance (about a 3.5-hour drive from the property).
 At night the lights of Sacramento can be seen in the Central Valley, beyond the coastal foothills and looking further to the south, one has excellent views of another part of the Central Valley, near Vacaville, with numerous wind machines on the furthest hills sometimes seen in the distance.

 The property is 30 acres at over 2,000 feet and usually experiences some snow each winter.
 Twelve acres of Merlot are planted on site on a wide variety of slopes with various exposures.
 Some of the fruit is sold and some is kept for the Proprietary Red wine they produce each year.
 And despite the terrible damage the Atlas Peak fire caused on much of this area in October 2017, their vines were spared from the fire.
 Remarkably the home on site was not damaged either – despite burning right to its edge and destroying other homes nearby.